jrfferreira/git-overview/README.md

   * C = copied
   * U = updated but unmerged

-* Diference between the staging and the working tree:
+* Difference between the staging and the working tree:

 ``` bash
   $ git diff